rkabealo/JS1-Tech-Team-Resources/Final Questions.md

 #### 8. Create a Node.js module, _bin_coeff.js_, which, given n and k, computes n choose k.
 Use this module in a sample program _app.js_ to compute n choose k for n = 5 and k = 0. (taxonomy level: apply, evaluate, create)

 #### 9. Describe the advantages of Promise chaining over nested callbacks (taxonomy level: understand)

+#### 10. Are all packages effectively modules?
+Are all modules effectively packages?